 When you’re dealing with oily strands, hair washing is a daily activity.
 Mayyyybe, if you’re super lucky and load up on tons (and we mean tons) of dry shampoo, you can get away with skipping a day.
 Maybe.
 While there’s some debate as to whether or not daily sudsing is a good move, or if you should try to stretch out washes in order to ‘retrain’ your scalp, one thing is for certain: Whenever you do wash, it’s in your best interest to use a shampoo specially formulated for oily hair.

-Typically lighter and containing a lower concentration of rich, hydrating ingredients, these instead focus on removing excess grease—and product residue, from all that dry shampoo—to leave your mane looking and feeling so fresh and so clean.
+Typically lighter and containing a lower concentration of rich, hydrating ingredients, these instead focus on removing excess grease—and product residue, from all that dry shampoo—to leave your mane looking and feeling fresh and clean.
+Similarly, they usually contain more or stronger detergents (yes, like sulfates) and/or exfoliating ingredients to better help rid the scalp of excess oil, notes Hannah Draeger, stylist at One10 Beauty in Nashville.

-Keep reading to see the best shampoos for oily hair we can’t get enough of.
+Keep reading to see the best shampoos for oily hair.

 You’ve likely seen clay in face masks geared toward oily skin, but the ingredient can have similar benefits in haircare.
 More specifically, this shampoo relies on three different types of clay to absorb oil and purify roots.
 We know, that kind of sounds like a recipe for ending up with dry, stripped strands, but on the contrary—it’s specially formulated to keep the lengths of your hair nice and hydrated.